indeterminateoutcomesstudios/stardust-rpg/README.rst

                 #.
 If d20 = 1, automatic miss.

             #.
+If casting a combo, the ally who is casting the combo with must also subtract the
+               MP Cost and spend whatever Time is required to cast.
+This time is deducted from their next turn.

+#.
 At the conclusion of your turn, roll a d20 and Regeneration Dice (``RD``)

     #.
 If d20 + Magic Regeneration (``REG``) ≥ 18, restore ``RD`` MP.